Greece heads to polls with voters expected to oust Tsipras - Journal du Cameroun

-Greek voters are casting their ballots on Sunday in the country’s first national election of the post-bailout era, with leftist Prime Minister Alexis Tsipras’s Syriza party expected to be ousted by the conservative opposition.
+Greek voters cast their ballots on Sunday in the country’s first national election of the post-bailout era, with leftist Prime Minister Alexis Tsipras’s Syriza party expected to be ousted by the conservative opposition.

 After nearly five years in power, Greece’s longest-serving crisis premier — as well as the youngest in more than a century — is battling to overcome a 10-point deficit in opinion polls amid widespread dissatisfaction after years of high taxation.

-As a trio of new opinion polls predicted a clear victory for the conservative New Democracy party, Tsipras has vowed that he can make “the biggest comeback in modern Greek history”.
+With three new opinion polls predicting a clear victory for the conservative New Democracy party, Tsipras called for supporters to mobilise, hoping for a turn around.

-“The Greek people must not only vote, they must avert a theft of their sacrifices, a great crime against future generations,” the 44-year-old premier told a crowd in Athens on Friday.
+“Today we are fighting this battle from the first to the last minute.
+With optimism and determination.
+The ballots are empty and all possibilities are open,” he tweeted on Sunday.

 According to the latest polls, New Democracy is expected to gain between 151 to 165 seats in the 300-seat parliament.
 Syriza meanwhile is forecast to fall from 144 seats to between 70 and 82.